 National Leadership Program, Spring 2020

-John “Jack” Rukeyser is a Nonprofit Management Fellow in RespectAbility’s National Leadership Program for the Spring of 2020.
+John “Jack” Rukeyser was a Nonprofit Management Fellow in RespectAbility’s National Leadership Program for the Spring of 2020.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 Rukeyser was born in Brooklyn, New York, where he lived for five years before moving to the coastal town of Rockport, Massachusetts.
 However, Washington, D.C., has become his new home during the school year since he started college there in the fall of 2017.